JJKatz42/python-Tic-Tac-Toe-AI-game/README.md

    (here's where it gets intresting)
    ### In the AIPlayer
    - there is a minimax function
    - the maximize funtion is called to find the best move possible
    - to find the best move possible the AI player has to calculate what the opponent will do and how to counteract it
-    -
+   - that is where the minimize() function comes in, which finds the move the opponent will make to minimize the AI players next move